Algorithms for complementary sequences: Finding as the Solution to a Fixed Point Problem

-Theorem \ref{thm:twostep} shows that if $f_{\neg P}(n)$ grows quadratically, then the number of steps is no more than $2$.
+Theorem \ref{thm:twostep} shows that if $f_{\neg P}(n)$ grows quadratically (or faster), then the number of steps needed to find $f_P$ using the function iteration method is no more than two.
 Numerical experiments suggest a similar relationship for other grow rates.
-In particular, these experiments allow us to conjecture that if $f_{\neg P}(n)$ grows faster than $n^{1+\frac{1}{k}}$, then the number of steps is no more than $k+1$.
+In particular, these experiments allow us to conjecture the following result. \begin{conjecture} For $k\geq 1$, if $f_{\neg P}(n)$ grows faster than $n^{1+\frac{1}{k}}$, then the number of steps needed for the function iteration method to determine $f_{P}(n)$ is no more than $k+1$. \end{conjecture}

-Thus for these complementary sequences, the number of steps is bounded by a constant independent of $n$.
+Thus, for the complementary sequences discussed in the above sections, the number of steps is bounded by a constant independent of $n$.
 For other types of sequences, this may not be the case.
 In these cases, a different method for finding fixed points is needed that is more efficient than the function iteration method.